jboss-developer/jboss-eap-quickstarts/contacts-mobile-basic/README.md

 field if that field exists.
 If the field does not exist then it display it at the top.
 In addition, there are [qunit tests](#run-the-qunit-tests) for every form of validation.

+*Note: This quickstart uses the following Jackson libraries that are a part of the JBoss EAP private API.*

+* *org.codehaus.jackson.jackson-core-asl*
+* *org.codehaus.jackson.jackson-mapper-asl*

+*A public API will become available in a future EAP release and the private classes will be deprecated, but these classes will be maintained and available for the duration of the EAP 6.x release cycle.*

 System requirements
 -------------------